-Since 1923, the Doge's Palace has been a museum, showing off its elaborate exterior and rococo interior architecture, its unbelievably grand halls at the heart of Venice's history and politics, and its priceless paintings by Venetian masters such as Titian, Veronese, Tiepolo and Tintoretto.
+Venice's most important secular building, the Doge's Palace was the home and headquarters of the Venetian Republic for approximately 700 years until 1797 when the city fell to Napoleon.
+It has been a public museum since 1923.
+Today, visitors come to see its elaborate exterior and rococo interior architecture, its unbelievably grand halls at the heart of Venice's history and politics, and its priceless paintings by Venetian masters such as Titian, Veronese, Tiepolo, and Tintoretto.

 An Unforgettable Visit

 You can still walk the opulent hallways, where it's no stretch to imagine conspiratorial politicians whispering their secrets.
 Today, the Doge's Palace is a major museum of the city, one of 11 run by the Fondazione Musei Civici di Venezia.